 MSB LSB

-R/W Zero REG2 REG1 REG0 A2 A 1 AO DB15 to DB4 DB3 DB2 DB1 DB0
+R/W Zero REG2 REG1 REG0 A2 A1 A0 DB15 to DB4 DB3 DB2 DB1 DB0

 0 0 0 1 1 0 0 0 N OP, data = don't car e

-0 0 0 1 1 0 0 1 Don't care Don't care TSD enable Clamp enable CLR select SDO disable
+0 0 0 1 1 0 0 1 Don't care TSD enable Clamp enable CLR select SDO disable

-0 0 0 1 1 1 0 0 Clear, data = don't care
+0 0 0 1 1 1 0 0 CI ear, data = don't ca re

+0 0 0 1 1 1 0 1 Lo oad, data = don't ca re

 Table 25.
-Explanation of Control Register Options
+Control Register Functions

 Option Description NOP No operation instruction used in readback operations.
 Clear Addressing this function sets the DAC registers to the clear code and updates the outputs.
 Load Addressing this function updates the DAC registers and, consequently, the DAC outputs.
-SDO Disable Set by the user to disable the SDO output.
+SDO disable Set by the user to disable the SDO output.
 Cleared by the user to enable the SDO output (default).
-CLR Select See Table 26 for a description of the CLR select operation.
-Clamp Enable Set by the user to enable the current limit clamp.
-The channel does not power down upon detection of an overcurrent; the current is clamped at 20 mA (default).
+CLR select See Table 26 for a description of the CLR select operation.
+Clamp enable Set by the user to enable the current limit clamp (default).
+The channel does not power down on detection of overcurrent; the current is clamped at 20 mA.
 Cleared by the user to disable the current-limit clamp.
-The channel powers down upon detection of an overcurrent.
-TSD Enable Set by the user to enable the thermal shutdown feature.
+The channel powers down on detection of overcurrent.
+TSD enable Set by the user to enable the thermal shutdown feature.
 Cleared by the user to disable the thermal shutdown feature (default).